Jahia Cloud best practices

-- Server restarts are performed dynamically by our load balancers and there is no action needed on your side to avoid any downtime.
+- No downtime restart is available by using the rolling restart feature on the "Nodes" tab of your environments.
 Incoming traffic is directed to the remaining nodes of the environment during a restart.

 - Environment upgrades require an environment shutdown and take approximately 10 minutes.
-However, you can avoid downtime by creating a copy of your production environment, upgrading it, and redirecting traffic to the new environment.
+However, you can avoid downtime by creating a copy of your production environment, redirecting traffic to this copy (using the "Swap Domain" feature), upgrading your production environment, and redirecting traffic back to your production environment.
 All it takes is a quick contribution freeze, and you even enjoy the luxury of testing your new updated environment before redirecting visitor traffic to it.

 Always test your operation before applying it to production